gatheringhallstudios/MHWorldData/README.md

 Each subsystem (Monster/Armor/Weapons/etc) is stored in its own subdirectory.
 There are several types of data files:
 - ***type*_base.csv**: A names and basic data registry containing the names of different objects of that type for each supported language, as well as any additional base data.
+- ***type*_base_translations.csv**: An extension of a base file that adds translated names and potentially descriptions to the main base file.
 - ***type*_*data*.csv**: Additional data key'd by the name of the owning type.
 These are used when the type can have many data, like a monster can have many hunting rewards.
 - ***type*_ext.csv**: Extension data that adds additional data to the type.
 This is used when each type can be optionally extended, such as a weapon that may be a bowgun and has bowgun ammo.